pgxn/pgxn-manager/README.md

             cd ..
         done

-* Install the PostreSQL `semver` extension v0.31.0 or higher.
+*   Install the PostgreSQL `semver` extension v0.31.1 or higher.
 It's available from PGXN itself.
 Grab [the latest release](https://pgxn.org/dist/semver/) and follow its installation instructions.

 *   Create a "pgxn" system user and the master mirror directory:

         useradd pgxn -d /nonexistent
         mkdir -p /var/www/master.pgxn.org
         chown -R pgxn:pgxn /var/www/master.pgxn.org

     The "pgxn" user should not have any system access.
-You should also configure your Web server to serve this directory.
+You should also configure your web server to serve this directory.
 For proper networking, it should also be copy-able via anonymous `rsync` connections.

 *   Create the configuration file.
-The easiest way is to copy one of the templates:
+The easiest way is to copy one of the
+    templates:

         cp conf/local.json conf/prod.json

     Change the DSN if you'd like to use a different database name or connect to another host.
-(Consult the [DBI](https://metacpan.org/pod/DBI) and [DBD::Pg](https://metacpan.org/pod/DBD::Pg) documentation for details on the attributes that can be included in the DSN).
+(Consult the [DBI](https://metacpan.org/pod/DBI) and
+    [DBD::Pg](https://metacpan.org/pod/DBD::Pg) documentation for details on the
+    attributes that can be included in the DSN).
 You can also change the templates for the files that will be managed on the master mirror.

-* If you're using PostgreSQL 9.0, you'll need to load the extensions into the template database so that they'll be included in the PGXN database when it's created.
-(This isn't necessary for PostgreSQL 9.1, as the installer will load the extensions for you).
-The simplest way to do so is to create a "contrib" schema and put them there.
-You'll also need to create the "pgxn" user and give it access to the schema.

-        psql -U postgres -d template1 -c 'CREATE SCHEMA contrib;' psql -U postgres -d template1 -c 'CREATE USER pgxn;' psql -U postgres -d template1 -c 'GRANT USAGE ON SCHEMA contrib TO pgxn;'

-  Then use the `$PGOPTIONS` environment variable to load the extensions into that schema:

-        for ext in citext hstore pgcrypto semver do
-            PGOPTIONS=--search_path=contrib psql -d template1 \
-              -f /path/to/pgsql/share/contrib/$ext.sql
-        done

 *   Build PGXN::Manager:

         perl Build.PL --db_super_user postgres \
                       --db_client /path/to/pgsql/bin/psql \